lioolli/pinpoint-plugin-sample/README.md

 PinointPluginTestSuite doesn't use the project's dependencies (configured at pom.xml).
 It uses dependencies listed by @Dependency.
 In this way, you can test multiple versions of the target library.

-### Test Dependency
+##### Test Dependency
 Dependencies are declared like this.
-You can specify versions or version ranges or a dependency.
+You can specify versions or version ranges of a dependency.
 ```
 @Dependency({"some.group:some-artifact:1.0", "another.group:another-artifact:2.1-RELEASE"})
 @Dependency({"some.group:some-artifact:[1.0,)"})